 - Good values are reality-based, socially constructive, and controllable.

-- Honesty, popularity, creativity, curiosity are some good values to aim for.
+- Honesty, popularity, creativity, and curiosity are some good values to aim for.

-- Bad values make us concerned about wrong things.
-Good values make us concerned about right things.
-Self-improvement is about choosing the right values and hence the right metrics to judge oneself upon.
+- Bad values make us concerned about the wrong things.
+Good values make us concerned about the right things.
+Self-improvement is about choosing the right values and hence, the right metrics to judge oneself upon.

 Good value #1 – Always be choosing

 Life is like a poker game.
-You don’t choose the hand but you choose how to play those hands.
+You don’t pick the hand, but you decide how to play those hands.
 Therefore, it’s a good value to believe that you are choosing to do something.
 Instead of being made to do something.